 Abimelek rose early in the morning and called all of his servants to himself.
 He told all these things to them, and the men were very afraid.
 Then Abimelek called for Abraham and said to him, "What have you done to us?
 How have I sinned against you, that you have brought on me and on my kingdom a great sin?
 You have done to me deeds that ought not to be done."
 Abimelek said to Abraham, "What prompted you to do this thing?"
 Abraham said, "Because I thought, 'Surely there is no fear of God in this place, and they will kill me because of my wife.'
 Besides, she is indeed my sister, the daughter of my father, but not the daughter of my mother; and she became my wife.
 When God caused me to leave my father's house and travel from place to place, I said to her, 'You must show me this faithfulness as my wife: At every place where we go, say about me, "He is my brother."
-Hen Abimelek took sheep and cattle, and male slaves and female slaves, and gave them to Abraham.
+He has habimelek took sheep and cattle, and male slaves and female slaves, and gave them to Abraham.
 Then he returned Sarah, Abraham's wife, to him.
 Abimelek said, "Look, my land is before you.
 Settle wherever it pleases you."
 To Sarah he said, "Look, I have given your brother a thousand pieces of silver.
 It is to cover any offense against you in the eyes of all who are with you, and before everyone, you are completely made right."
-To have children.
+Then Abraham prayed to God, and God healed Abimelek, his wife, and his female slaves so that they were able to have children.
 For Yahweh had closed all the wombs of the household of Abimelek because of Sarah, Abraham's wife.